-Often times the traveller wakes up in a hotel room that could be anywhere in the world be it Sydney, London or Beijing, But the Shangri-La is designed to reflect the richness of Thai culture.
+Often times the traveller wakes up in a hotel room that could be anywhere in the world be it Sydney, London or Beijing, But the Shangri-La is designed to reflect the richness of Thai culture and is central enough you won’t be wondering what to do in Bangkok.

 Tucked away by the Chao Praya, the River of Kings, this Grand Dame of the river is cocooned by lush gardens with traditional teak pavilions.